jss367/jss367.github.io/_posts/2018-07-09-kangaroos-and-wallabies-ii-building-a-model.md

 Now we create the image data pipeline.
-This is the process of steps to take us from a `tf.data.Dataset` object into a parsed and batched image and label pair ready for training.
+This is the process of steps to take us from a `tf.data.Dataset` object into parsed and batched image and label pairs ready for training.
 We'll also use TensorFlow's `prefetch` ability to speed up the data loading.

 ```python